 It takes a couple of weeks to become physically dependent on an opioid, but that varies by individual.
 If you take an opioid for a day or two, it should not be a problem and, generally, you will not become addicted.
 However, some studies show even the first dose of an opioid can have physiological effects.

-One study found up to 25% of of patients develop a life-long addiction.4 In 2016, there were 63,632 drug overdose deaths in the United States, a 21.4% increase from 2015.5 Two thirds of these deaths involved an opioid.6
+One study found up to 25% of of patients develop a life-long addiction.4 In 2016, there were 63,632 drug overdose deaths in the United States, a 21.4% increase from 2015.5 Two-thirds of these deaths involved an opioid.6

-A recent study concluded that any dose of NSAIDs for any duration increased the risk of heart attack.8 This means acupuncture is even safer than over the counter pain relievers (NSAIDs).
+A recent study concluded that any dose of NSAIDs for any duration increased the risk of heart attack.8 This means acupuncture is even safer than over-the-counter pain relievers (NSAIDs).

 Acupuncture has treated pain and other chronic symptoms for centuries.
 It can supplement or replace other treatments, depending on the individual.